SnakeOilXY/ProosaXY/README.md

 ## 2. Status

 - All the main parts design are completed.
 Test print result are posted in our [Discord server](https://discord.gg/WZVP2HuAag)
-- ~~The first beta is planned to release at the end of May.~~ I'm a little late.
-Will take me a few extra weeks to work on the BOM and the CAD assembly.
-- Might take a month or two for us to complete design all the optional parts.
+- All part STLs are exported.
+I'm working on the final BOM and a simple build manual.
 - For updates, please visit our [Discord server](https://discord.gg/WZVP2HuAag)